ComputationalMethods/Evaluaci-n_2020-1/README.md

 https://github.com/restrepo/ComputationalMethods

-# Instructins to make the pull request
+# Instructions to make the pull request
 * Fork this repository to your github account with the button "Fork" in the upper right-part of this web page in GitHub
 * From your forked copy, either clone (replace `YOURUSER` with your user name at GitHub or copy from the Clone green button field):
 ```bash